How do they work?

 button. - Once the Subscription has been created, you can view the Subscription Webhook Secret.

-Publish an event to your Topic
+Publish Events to your Topic

 In order to publish an Event to your Topic, you’ll need a Secret Key (check the Create an API Key section), along with the Environment ID.